LoveAndCoding/FruitJS/docs/intro.md

 I'm glad you're so anxious to dive in.
 Or at least, I'm glad I could lead you to that.
 Getting started is pretty simple.
-Just use `npm` to install FruitJS, require it in a small JS script, and use the appropriate methods to add pages to the site.
-After that, just tell it where you want your stuff, and let it do the rest.
-In code, it looks something like this:
+Just use `npm` to install FruitJS, and run it from the command line.
+You also can require it in a JS file if you'd like to generate things on your own in JS.

 	npm install FruitJS

-And then in your script
+From the command line, you can then do the following:

+	fruitjs manifest.json

+Or, if you prefer a script file, something like the following would work best:

 	var FruitJS = new (require('FruitJS'))("My Documentation");

 	FruitJS.addPage('my.markdown');
 	FruitJS.buildMenu().then(
 		function () {
-			FruitJS.compile();
+			FruitJS.render();
 		})
 		.then(null,
 		function (err) {